sodiboo/niri-flake/docs.md

 This will also set the XCURSOR_SIZE environment variable for all spawned processes.

-## `programs.niri.settings.cursor.theme`
+## `programs.niri.settings.cursor.hide-when-typing`
-- type: `null or string`
+- type: `null or boolean`
 - default: `null`

-The name of the xcursor theme to use.

-This will also set the XCURSOR_THEME environment variable for all spawned processes.
+Whether to hide the cursor when typing.

+## `programs.niri.settings.cursor.hide-after-inactive-ms`
+- type: `null or signed integer`
+- default: `null`

+If set, the cursor will automatically hide once this number of milliseconds passes since the last cursor movement.

 ## `programs.niri.settings.screenshot`